scottsf/daily-plan-for-after-bootcamp/interview-topics/javascript/README.md

   * Strict mode makes it easier to write “secure” JavaScript.

   Strict mode can be used in two ways – used in global scope for the entire script and can be applied to individual functions.
 Strict mode doesn’t work with block statements enclosed in {} braces.

-## Normal mode
-  In sloppy mode, assigning to an undeclared variable creates a global variable.

   source: https://www.geeksforgeeks.org/strict-mode-javascript/

+## Sloppy mode
+  It is a normal mode.
+In this mode, assigning to an undeclared variable creates a global variable.

   ```javascript
   function check() {
     var declared = 'local variable';